anuragambuja/data-engineering-gcp/BigQuery.md

   - external tables: External tables are similar to standard BigQuery tables, in that these tables store their metadata and schema in BigQuery storage.
 However, their data resides in an external source.
 There are four kinds of external tables:
     - BigLake tables: BigLake tables let you query structured data in external data stores with access delegation.
 Access delegation decouples access to the BigLake table from access to the underlying data store.
 Because the service account handles retrieving data from the data store, you only have to grant users access to the BigLake table.
 The staleness for BigLake's metadata cache can be configured between 30 minutes to 7 days and can be refreshed automatically or manually.
-    - BigQuery Omni tables: With BigQuery Omni, you can run BigQuery analytics on data stored in Amazon Simple Storage Service (Amazon S3) or Azure Blob Storage using BigLake tables.
+    - BigQuery Omni tables: BigQuery Omni is a flexible, multi-cloud analytics solution powered by Anthos that lets you cost-effectively access and securely analyze data stored in Amazon Simple Storage Service (Amazon S3) or Azure Blob Storage using BigLake tables.
     - Object tables: Object tables let you analyze unstructured data in Cloud Storage.
 You can perform analysis with remote functions or perform inference by using BigQuery ML, and then join the results of these operations with the rest of your structured data in BigQuery.
 Like BigLake tables, object tables use access delegation, which decouples access to the object table from access to the Cloud Storage objects.
     - Non-BigLake external tables: Non-BigLake external tables let you query structured data in external data stores.
 To query a non-BigLake external table, you must have permissions to both the external table and the external data source.
       - Bigtable